Module 11, Part 2: Error Handling with Exceptions#

 Instead of simply removing the method

-The handout includes some Java files called Test01.java
+The handout includes some Java files called Test01.java, Test02.java, etc.:

-work correctly until you complete the implementation of Date.java
+work correctly until you complete the implementation of Date.java.
+You should

 read those test programs and try to run them, but you must not modify them.